 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 The Company's capital management objectives have remained unchanged from the prior year.
-The Company is not subject to any externally imposed capital requirements other than financial covenants in its credit facilities and as at June 30, 2012 and December 31, 2011, all of these covenants were complied with [note 13].
+The Company is not subject to any externally imposed capital requirements other than financial covenants in its credit facilities and as at September 30, 2012 and December 31, 2011, all of these covenants were complied with.

-Ag Growth monitors its capital structure using non-IFRS financial metrics, including net debt to EBITDA for the immediately preceding 12-month period and net debt to shareholders' equity.
-Ag Growth defines net debt as long-term debt plus the liability component of Debentures, and bank indebtedness less cash and cash equivalents.
+Ag Growth monitors its capital structure using non-IFRS financial metrics including net debt to EBITDA for the immediately preceding 12-month period and net debt to shareholders' equity.
+Net debt includes long-term debt plus the liability component of Debentures, cash and cash equivalents and bank indebtedness.